akhil-rana/RTSP-RTP-Server-Client/README.md

 # ACN-Assignment---RTP

-RTP/RTSP server nd client implementation using python
+RTP/RTSP server and client implementation using python